webpy/webpy.github.com/sessions/prototype.md

     # settings
     web.config.session_parameters = {
-        timeout : 600,
+        use_flag : False, # will the session be used? if not then the Session object will not be created timeout : 600,
         id_seed : 'web.py',
         regenerate_id : True, # boolean, on every request regenerate id and set again cookie